3 Ways to Smoothly Migrate Users to a Digital Platform

 2. They incorporate customer feedback at every stage in the process.

-Successful digital projects prioritize what their users feel are important, and the best way to find out what your customers think is important is to ask them!
+Successful digital projects prioritize what their users feel is important, and the best way to find out what your customers think is important is to ask them!

 At the outset of a project, research has found that holding online or in-person forums, requesting ideas for improvement in satisfaction survey, and even “hackathons,” or events during which members of the public can contribute to digital projects that citizens may find useful, are all impactful ways for constituents to contribute to transformative digital initiatives.